About the bachelor’s degree in veterinary technology

 If animals are your passion, consider a career as a veterinary technologist – one of the fastest-growing occupations in Pennsylvania and across the United States.

 The bachelor’s degree in veterinary technology at California University of Pennsylvania equips you with the knowledge, practical skills and confidence to enter the field as a “vet tech” with specialized training in fields such as small- or large-animal care, laboratory animal management, or shelter medicine.

-You’ll gain hands-on experience caring for animals while this four-year, on-campus program prepares you for leadership in the workplace.
+You’ll gain hands-on experience caring for animals while this accredited four-year, on-campus program prepares you for leadership in the workplace.